 In some cases, more than one datum may use the same numeric parameters.
 For example, there are many national datums that are mathematically identical to some generically named datums.
 When several datums match the given numeric parameters, Manifold will choose a neutrally named datum in preference to a name that uses a specific country name.

 TAB files will often import with correct projection information but might not do so depending on the vintage of the TAB file.
 Be ready to gather any notes or metadata from the source of the TAB files that may specify the projection in use.
-If need be, immediately launch Assign Initial Coordinate System in the Component pane to specify the correct initial projection for the imported components
+If need be, immediately launch Assign Initial Coordinate System in the Info pane to specify the correct initial projection for the imported components